Sweeny91/oneHundredDaysOfCode/README.md

 5.)
 Password Generator

 ## 3/5/24:
-Day 6:
+Completed Day 6:
 6.)
-Escape The Maze
+Escaping The Maze : This mini-project was completed on "Reeborg's World" and helped reinforce the idea of how while loops are used.
+I used the built in functions in the game to allow the character to solve the maze no matter where it starts in the maze or what direction it initially faces.